Q: #60. What is the Roman Road?

 If the unsaved person understands and accepts these things, and is willing to repent, the next step is usually for the unsaved person “call” upon the Lord in prayer and commit his / her life to Jesus.
 (The person witnessing to them can help walk them through this prayer if necessary.)

 There is going to be more to the witnessing process than just showing 7 verses in Romans, but these verses are foundational.

-If you would like to see this all laid out in greater detail, or if you aren't saved, and would like to commit your life to Christ today, please see our Plan Of Salvation link.
+If you would like to see this all laid out in greater detail, or if you aren’t saved, and would like to commit your life to Christ today, please go here.